 Finally, Mbed OS implements the retargeting layer and boot process integration of each supported toolchain for you, so application development feels similar to C or C++ development for any other operating system.

 The networking and connectivity stacks are flexible enough to meet the needs of the most demanding IoT device designs, whether a combination of a single chip microcontroller and radio, or multiple chips connected across serial buses.
-System designers can have confidence in our certified connectivity stacks, such as our certified Thread stack, because of their maturity, interoperability and validated components.
+System designers can have confidence in our certified connectivity stacks because of their maturity, interoperability and validated components.

 Mbed OS fully supports our Pelion IoT Platform, so you can manage your deployed devices and their data.
 Together, Mbed OS and Pelion comprise a coherent ecosystem that meets the needs of most production-ready projects.